-NOTE 4 - COMMITMENTS
+NOTE 4 - LEASING ARRANGMENTS

-The Authority, as owner, or in its capacity as agent for the City, is also the lessor under the terms of various license agreements on property owned by the Authority.
+The Authority, as owner, or in its capacity as agent for the City, is also the lessor under the terms of three separate license agreements on property owned by the Authority.
 Such licenses relate to the rental of certain land parcels located in the port district.
-Leasing arrangements require monthly license fee payments and include terms ranging from one to five years.
+Leasing arrangements require monthly license fee payments.
+The monthly license fees allow for annual adjustments based on future increases in the Consumer Price Index for all Urban (CPI-U) consumers.